 Faculty evaluators and the Assessment Committee designate the types of works requested from students.
 In the past, many of the requested items have remained constant.
-In fiscal year 1999, a portfolio included a pair of works showing growth as a thinker, a work demonstrating interdisciplinary thinking, a work applying quantitative/mathematical reasoning, a work showing scientific reasoning, an item demonstrating aesthetic analysis and evaluation, a work or experience the student considered most personally satisfying, and a cover letter in which the student reflects on ways they have changed while at Truman and offers any other thoughts they care to express about their experience here.
-Other items may be included, and some disciplines may require additional items relating specifically to their major.
-The implementation of the new Liberal Studies Program (LSP) has prompted recent discussions about augmenting the portfolio to include items representative of LSP modes of inquiry that are not currently assessed.
-These include Historical, Philosophical/Religious, and Social Scientific Modes.
-Student learning in these modes of inquiry will be included in portfolio assessment in the future, however the details of implementation are still being developed.
+In the 2000-2001 academic year, a portfolio included a pair of works showing growth as a thinker, a work demonstrating interdisciplinary thinking, a work applying quantitative/mathematical reasoning (about 60% of the portfolios), a work reflecting historical analysis (about 40% of portfolios), a work showing scientific reasoning, an item demonstrating aesthetic analysis an/or evaluation, a work or experience the student considered most personally satisfying, and a cover letter in which the student reflects on ways they have changed while at Truman and offers any other thoughts they care to express about their experiences here.
+Other items may be included and some disciplines may require additional items relating specifically to their major.
+The implementation of the new Liberal Studies Program (LSP) has prompted discussions including items representative of LSP modes of inquiry.
+These include Historical, Philosophical/ Religious, and Social Scientific Modes.
+This year, students submitting portfolios in the Spring semester submitted works showing historical analysis, a category that temporarily replaces quantitative/mathematical reasoning.
+Samples of student learning in the other modes of inquiry are expected to be included in portfolio assessment in the future.

-From whom are the results available?
 The director of portfolio assessment.